borntofrappe/game-development/Games/Whirlybird/README.md

   - 4: squish trampoline

 - feature: allow to fall for a brief period before triggering the gameover.
 Use falling animation.

+- feature: add hat to jump a considerable amount

+- style: design sprite for the player with a hat

 - style: design helper graphics to illustrate how to play